Principal: Mr David Curtin

 - One other teacher on the staff elected by the staff.

 - Two members of the wider community.

-The Board serves a three year term and is responsible for the general management and day to day maintenance of the school.
+The Board serves a four year term and is responsible for the general management and day to day maintenance of the school.